 TOS: 0 Metric: 65

-This is an awesome feature.
-It clearly demonstrates the use of the OSPF transit feature.
-What’s really odd, is that an intra-area route actually takes the INTER-area path!
+What's really interesting, is that an intra-area route actually takes the INTER-area path!
 The transit capability essentially allows the use of non-backbone inter-area routes to optimize inter-area paths and area 0 intra-area paths IF the area in question is transit!

 Virtual Links and Summarization

-Now we remember that the optimization could be broken by using summarization (area ranges) at the respective ABR (R3 in our case).
-However, in the case of source Area 0, this will not work!
-R3 will IGNORE the range statements if they apply to the prefixes in area 0 and there is an active virtual-link.
-What’s the deal?
+We remember that this optimization could be broken by using summarization (area ranges) at the ABRs (R3 in our case).
+However, in the case of source Area 0, summarization will not work!
+R3 will IGNORE the range statements if they cover to the prefixes in area 0 and there is an active virtual-link across any area.
+What's the problem with that?
 The reason is that area 0 is the core transit area, and the prefixes learned via it could be used to reach the other inter-area routes.
-Summarizing area 0 information, while injecting it in a transit, might result in routing loops in reaching those prefixes, as some of the transit paths might get hidden.
-Thus, OSPF will never summarize the backbone-area prefixes when injecting them into a TRANSIT area.
+Summarizing area 0 information, while injecting it in a transit area, might result in routing loops in reaching those prefixes, as the same information will flow unsummarized down the chain of virtual links.
+Thus, OSPF will never summarize backbone-area prefixes when injecting them into a TRANSIT area.
 You may validate this by configuring area range statements:

 R3: